 Most emergencies are reported to DePauw Police Department dispatch.
-Anytime an emergency is reported, a Police Officer will be dispatched to the scene to confirm the emergency or disaster conditions.
+Anytime an emergency is reported, a police officer will be dispatched to the scene to confirm the emergency or disaster conditions.
 This will sometimes be done with the assistance of the local fire department, National Weather Service or campus administrators.
-If assistance is needed, the DPUPD Dispatch will contact the Putnam County Emergency Operations Center to request the appropriate assistance from the fire department or emergency services personnel and will immediately contact the DPUPD Chief of Police, Asst.
-Chief of Police or the next highest-ranking official.
-The Chief and/or Asst. or highest-ranking official will then send an Emergency Notification via the RAVE system.
-As soon as the University has confirmed that a significant emergency or dangerous situation exists, the Chief and/or Assistant or next highest ranking officer will take into account the safety of the campus community, determine what information to release about the situation, and begin the notification process.
+If assistance is needed, the DPUPD Dispatch will contact the Putnam County Emergency Operations Center to request the appropriate assistance from the fire department or emergency services personnel and will immediately contact the DPUPD chief of police, assistant chief of police or the next highest-ranking official.
+The chief and/or assistant chief or highest-ranking official will then send an emergency notification via the RAVE system.
+As soon as the university has confirmed that a significant emergency or dangerous situation exists, the chief and/or assistant chief or next highest ranking officer will take into account the safety of the campus community, determine what information to release about the situation and begin the notification process.

-Multiple modes of communication will be utilized for the notification including SMS text messages via RAVE Alert, campus email, University website, calling trees, and campus radio and television stations (when operable).
+Multiple modes of communication will be utilized for the notification including SMS text messages via RAVE Alert, campus email, university website, calling trees and campus radio and television stations (when operable).